burni2001/Crusade-Score-Calculator/replit.md

 The application is served using Python's built-in HTTP server on port 5000.
 No build step is required.

 ## Recent Changes
+- 2024-12-08: Version 1.0 Release
+  - Removed per-player Waves fields (Waves is now global only)
+  - Changed Waves back to number input field (not dropdown)
+  - Fixed Waves calculation to use global value for all players

 - 2024-12-08: UI improvements and added Melee/Ranged Damage tracking (v0.9.9)
   - **Modifier spacing**: Reduced gap between labels and input fields for cleaner appearance
   - **Waves alignment**: Changed Waves field to dropdown aligned with other mission parameters